hojoung97/TodoApp/README.md

 - [Notifications](https://developer.android.com/reference/android/app/Notification): [creating a Notification](https://developer.android.com/training/notify-user/build-notification)
 - [NotificationChannel](https://developer.android.com/reference/android/app/NotificationChannel): [create a NotificationChannel](https://developer.android.com/training/notify-user/channels)
 - [AlarmManager](https://developer.android.com/reference/android/app/AlarmManager) and [BroadcastReceiver](https://developer.android.com/reference/android/content/BroadcastReceiver) to schedule notification timings: [Github Gist example](https://gist.github.com/BrandonSmith/6679223)

+## High-level Overview
+Internal Intents – internal intents are used to switch between MainActivity and TodoAddActivity.
+Users can navigate between the two activities using buttons' onClick methods that also exchange data entered by users.

+RecyclerView – recycler view holds and displays list of TODOs using the card view as an individual list item.

+Notification – notifications are made and sent to users to remind/alarm the users with TODOs with specified due date/time

+AlarmManager - AlarmManager schedules the task to alarm or signal BroadCastReceiver at the user-specified date and time.

+BroadcastReceiver – BroadcastReceiver waits for signal from the app’s AlarmManager.
+Once it receives signal it creates and issues a notification related to a TODO item.